iotblackbelt/node-red-contrib-azure-iot-device/DEPLOY.md

 ## Prerequisites
 Node-RED and Git need to be installed on your machine to run this node and use the manual setup approach.

-## Manually deploy the node to your Node-RED
+## Manually deploy the node to your Node-RED instance
 The node can be manually deployed using the Github repository code and 'npm install &lt;folder&gt;' command.
 How to get started with Node-RED can be found here: https://nodered.org/docs/getting-started/.

 Steps to install this node: